cypayne/palumbi_coral_scripts/README.md

-Scripts for processing coral genomic data
+Scripts for processing genomic data
 =========================================

-These scripts are routinely used in the Palumbi lab @hopkinsmarinestation to process and analyze coral genomic and transcriptomic data.
+These scripts are routinely used by the Palumbi lab @hopkinsmarinestation to process and analyze genomic data.
 Please note that some scripts are not optimized for best time or space complexity.

 Contact